 5) Do you give sacrificially to the furtherance of the gospel (e.g., tithing, missions giving, alms, etc.)?

-6) How much money to you spend eating out and/or on entertainment?
+6) How much money do you spend eating out and/or on entertainment?

 These are just a few of the questions a pastor should ask and answer to analyze if he is managing his own house well.
-If you are struggling in one of these areas, it doesn’t necessarily meant that you aren’t qualified to serve as a pastor.
-However, a negative response to any of the above may reveal that you need financial counseling.
+If you are struggling in one of these areas, it doesn’t necessarily mean that you aren’t qualified to serve as a pastor.
+However, negative responses to multiple questions above may reveal that you need financial counseling.